Biden talks Supreme Court timing with Democratic senators

 The leading contenders include Ketanji Brown Jackson, a judge on the U.S. Court of Appeals for the D.C.
 Circuit, California Supreme Court Justice Leondra Kruger, and J. Michelle Childs, a federal district court judge in South Carolina.
 Other Black women who are sitting judges, as well as prominent civil rights lawyers and legal academics, are also being considered.

-Biden also told NBC News on Thursday that he has done a “deep dive” on “about four people” for the nomination, and predicted the nomination would get bipartisan support, something with little evidence in recent Supreme Court battles.
+Biden also told NBC News on Thursday that he has done a “deep dive” on “about four people” for the nomination, and predicted the nomination would get bipartisan support, something rare in recent Supreme Court battles.

 “I think we’ll get a vote from Republican side for the following reason: I’m not looking to make an ideological choice here,” Biden said.
 “I’m looking for someone to replace Judge Breyer with the same kind of capacity Judge Breyer had, with an open mind, who understands the Constitution, interprets it in a way that is consistent with the mainstream interpretation of the Constitution.”